Federation

 - city / env / store infrastructure

-The host runtime only needs to create the database object:
+The host runtime only needs to create the appropriate adapter:

 - Node.js can use